telerik/blazor-docs/knowledge-base/scheduler-display-allday.md

 ---
-title: Display Only the All-Day Appointments in the Scheduler
+title: Display Only All-Day Appointments in the Scheduler
-description: How to display all-day appointments
+description: Learn how to customize your Scheduler for Blazor to exclusively display all-day events in a multiday timeline view, ensuring optimal scheduling clarity.
 type: how-to
-page_title: How to Display Only the All-Day Appointments in the Scheduler, using Timeline View.
+page_title: Display Only All-Day Appointments in the Scheduler
 slug: scheduler-display-allday
-position:
 tags: scheduler, timeline, all-day
 ticketid: 1576096
 res_type: kb